BitsRobocon/Quadruped-DIPLOID/README.md

 ![trot simulation early](docs/sim-test1.gif)

-**DIPLOID is four-legged Quadruped robot inspired by the Boston Dynamics Spot and MIT Cheetah, being developed by Team Robocon BITS Pilani.
+**DIPLOID is four-legged Quadruped robot inspired by the Boston Dynamics Spot and MIT Cheetah, being developed by Team Robocon BITS Pilani.**
-#make in India**

 Started in early 2019 as a long-term project with an aim to achieve stable walking on rough terrain and environment perception using SLAM technique.
 Jump to: